Residential Living Policies & Procedures

 The Residence Life staff and Public Safety and Security work constantly to ensure the safety of all residents.
 The most secure facilities, however, are those in which residents exercise common sense and have a genuine concern for other residents.

 For the safety and security of all residents and their personal property, Saint Joseph’s University stations an attendant at the front lobby desk of each residence center and apartment building.
-All students are required to carry their SJU identification card on their person and must manually swipe their card at the entrance and at the security desk of their residence hall.
+All students are required to carry their SJU identification card on their person and must manually swipe or tap their card at the entrance and at the security desk of their residence hall.
 Only authorized individuals are permitted in the University’s residence halls.
-Students are expected to report any unauthorized persons to the Office of Public Safety and Security (610-660-1111) and/or a Residence Life staff member.
+Students are expected to report any unauthorized persons to the Office of Public Safety and Security and/or a Residence Life staff member.
 Desk staff may ask to inspect students’/guests’ bags, backpacks, parcels, etc. when entering residential buildings.
 It is expected that all residents and guests comply with this request.
 Students and guests may refuse a bag check; if a bag check is refused, the individual may be denied entry to the building.
-Public Safety officers and student Resident Assistants will make regular rounds through all residence halls.
+Public Safety officers and student Resident Assistants will make regular rounds through all residence halls, suites, and floors.
 For security reasons, exterior and suite doors are designed to lock automatically upon closing.
-Residents may not prop open fire exit doors or hallway/suite doors and may not loan keys or swipe cards so that others may gain access to the buildings.
+Residents may not prop open fire exit doors, external doors, or hallway/suite doors and may not loan keys or swipe cards so that others may gain access to the buildings.
 These safety violations may result in disciplinary action and/or fines.

 To assure individuals of reasonable privacy and to protect the well-being of the community, the Office of Residence Life has adopted the following procedures regarding access/search of University rooms occupied by students: